-A cluster is a group of one or two node pairs.
-Therefore, you can assign up to four SAN Volume Controller nodes to one cluster.
-All configuration and service is performed at the cluster level.
+A cluster can consist of two nodes, with a maximum of eight nodes.
+Therefore, you can assign up to eight SAN Volume Controller nodes to one cluster.

 Some service actions can be performed at node level, but all configuration is replicated across all nodes in the cluster.
-Because configuration is performed at the cluster level, an IP address is assigned to the cluster instead of to each of the nodes.
+Because configuration is performed at the cluster level, an IP address is assigned to the cluster instead of each node.